Being homeless is complex and a very different experience for every young person we support.

 Young people out on the streets are often victims of assault or verbal abuse.
 These experiences, and fear of them, leave many young people feeling very vulnerable while rough sleeping.

 At 35 weeks pregnant, Tamara became homeless.
-Her mum kicked her out and she had nowhere else to turn.
-But with support and a lot of dedication, Tamara has turned her life around and grown in confidence.
+After her mum kicked her out, she had nowhere else to turn.
+But with support and a lot of determination, Tamara has turned her life around and grown in confidence.

 A safe place to live is just the start.
 Health support, life skills and access to education, training and employment are all essential to ending youth homelessness.

 Sign up now to hear more about Centrepoint's work.
-You'll be the first to find out about our latest news, events and volunteering opportunities.
+You’ll be the first to find out about our latest news, events, fundraising and volunteering opportunities.